knpuniversity/javascript/knpu/ep3-webpack/code-splitting.md

 Yea...
 I like this!
 It feels like... and well.. *is* an AJAX call!
 We're saying:

 > Good afternoon Webpack!
 Could you please download the `username_validation_error`
 > module via AJAX and then execute my callback when it's ready.
+Thank you!

-It shoudl work... but go look at the Webpack terminal.
+It should work... but go look at the Webpack terminal.
 Ah!
 It's SO angry!

 > Module build failed.
 Syntax error: import and export may only appear at the
 > top level.